So you’ve decided to invest in a new landscape for your home. We couldn’t be more excited for you!

 We get it.
 To help you make your choice, we asked our design team what they think makes a good landscape designer.
 Their answers are below.

-Five things to look for in your landscape designer
+Four things to look for in your landscape designer

 - Empathy and good listening skills. — Listening skills are the most crucial trait you should look for in your designer.
 And not just whether they can repeat everything you say to them — they should be actively listening and prodding you along with helpful questions.
 Asking these questions should also come from a place of empathy, where your designer truly puts themselves in your shoes and understands what you’re looking for.
 When this is done well, the questions can expand your vision and give you new ideas that you might not have thought of.
 This way, it’s far more likely that they’ll get the design right when all is said and done.